 At Ellis Whittam, integrity is at the heart of everything we do.
 This includes being upfront and transparent about our costs.

 With our fixed-fee service, you can lean on us for support as many times as you need, with the reassurance that you won’t be hit by unexpected costs.
-What’s more, the price you pay won’t change throughout the duration of your contract – even if your organisation grows – and there’s no annual adjustment for inflation.
+What’s more, the price you pay won’t change throughout the duration of your contract – even if your organisation grows or your usage increases.

 Excellent value for money, better budgetary control.